Key Differences Between Renewable Diesel and Biodiesel

 Renewable diesel, also known as “green diesel,” is catching up to biodiesel in popularity, and there have been major increases in its production, distribution, and availability in recent years.
 Both biodiesel and renewable diesel are good alternatives to petroleum diesel, complying with U.S. Renewable Fuels (RFS) mandates, reducing environmental impact, and lessening dependence on fossil fuels.
 They are also both great choices to boost the efficiency of your boiler room.

 Each option is produced using a different method and comes with its own unique characteristics.
-Below, you’ll find information about what differentiates these two types of fuel and what each brings to the table.
+Below, you’ll find information about the key differences between Renewable Diesel and Biodiesel and what each brings to the table.

 Biodiesel, also known as Fatty Acid Methyl Ester (FAME), is produced using a process called transesterification, which transforms fats and oils into fatty acid alkyl esters by reacting them with alcohols and catalysts (often methanol).
 For every 100 lbs. of vegetable oil or animal fat and 10 lbs. of methanol, this process can create 100 lbs. of biodiesel and 10 lbs. of glycerol.